bokkypoobah/TokenTrader/README.md

 * Rewrite https://cryptoderivatives.market to use the new contracts

+* Rewrite https://github.com/bokkypoobah/FindGNTTokenTrader to list the new contracts

 <br />

 Enjoy. (c) JonnyLatte, Cintix &amp; BokkyPooBah 2016.
 The MIT licence.